 Kubernetes only works with existing images and provides fewer features for managing them.
 You can run services inside your cluster that offer functions similar to those bundled with Docker, but they’re not part of the core Kubernetes experience.
 The power of Kubernetes is its ability to scale containers across multiple physical Nodes, then ensure they remain accessible after Node failures.

 Docker generally works with individual containers.
 In practice, most applications are formed from multiple services that need to be managed as a collective stack.
-Docker ecosystem tools, including Compose and Swarm Mode, facilitate this, but they’re relatively narrow in scope.
+Docker ecosystem tools, including Docker Compose and Swarm Mode, facilitate this, but they’re relatively narrow in scope.

 Kubernetes, meanwhile, is a purpose-built orchestrator for scaling containers across multiple nodes.
 It includes a robust set of features for assigning containers to nodes, maintaining resource capacities, and adjusting scaling configuration in response to actual demand.
 Although the initial setup procedure is more demanding, Kubernetes is better suited to the demands of real applications in live environments.